b-vo/EZPZBot/README.md

 In `package.json`, add a script called `start`:
 `"start": "ts-node ."`

 Setup your discord bot and get the token.
-See: https://www.digitalocean.com/community/tutorials/how-to-build-a-discord-bot-with-node-js
+Do step 1 of: https://www.digitalocean.com/community/tutorials/how-to-build-a-discord-bot-with-node-js

 ### Config
 You will need to configure client id and secret somewhere that won't be checked into git.